divinites/tong-wang-academic/content/publication/icomarketing/index.md

 ---
-title: "The Real Effects of Lending Relationship Disruptions: Evidence from Bank Mergers"
+title: "Assessing the Impact of Hype on Blockchain-based Cryptocurrency: The Case of Initial Coin Offerings"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Aluna Wang
+- Xintong Han
 - admin
+- Shane Wang
-- Xiapeng Song
+- Rajdeep Grewal

 # Author notes (optional)
 # author_notes: